BUDDYWORKS-VR/framework/README.md

 <a href="https://buddyworks.wtf"><img width=50% src="https://splash.buddyworks.wtf/tckAqsHD.png"></img></a>
 # BUDDYWORKS Avatar Framework

-Over-complication knows no bounds, and if you ever craved your avatars expression menu to be like a videogame by itself, this set of menu files and logic samples is exactly what you are looking for.
-Its purpose is to be a unified menu structure for avatars, allowing for plenty of expansion while neatly organising everything your avatar could ever hope to do.
-It also comes with all you could need to jumpstart the creation process.

 A premade, fancy looking menu structure with a preset variable list, and a premade and ready to go FX Controller for most cases where you just plop your own animation clips into.

 Elaborating on that FX Controller: It uses a highly optimized setup all around.